 Here’s the overall study with some more icons of this tree dweller.

+This icon study is now available to buy in my Etsy shop here.
 I will sign off with an image of my finished study in black and white.

 Last part of this article will be about the finished icon…to be continued soon.